-If you are a regular reader of the blog for Law Office of Bryan Fagan, then you know that we tend to play the hits.
-What I mean by that, is we understand that we are here to provide you with unique and hopefully somewhat entertaining content about the world of Texas family law.
-We're not here to pontific eight or two provide in depth opinions about social events or things of that nature.
-We all know there are a number of sources for that type of information available on the Internet right now.
-All you need to do is search for a topic and you will find hundreds of news articles or blog posts about each of them.
+If you are a regular reader of the blog for the Law Office of Bryan Fagan, then you know that we tend to play the hits.
+What I mean by that is we understand that we are here to provide you with unique and hopefully somewhat entertaining content about the world of Texas family law.
+We're not here to pontific eight or two provide in-depth opinions about social events or things of that nature.
+We all know there are several sources for that type of information available on the Internet right now.
+All you need to do is search for a topic, and you will find hundreds of news articles or blog posts about each of them.
 One thing that we do not suffer from in this day and age is a lack of information.

-With that said, I did want to take a break from our usual assortment of informational blog posts about family law in Texas in order to discuss a topic that is near and dear to my heart and I'm sure many of yours as well.
-That topic would be how to keep your family saying, intact and content during the coronavirus pandemic.
-Even if the virus says not directly impacted you or your family in terms of it getting anyone ill it is very likely that some aspect of the virus and the pandemic has impacted your family.
+With that said, I did want to take a break from our usual assortment of informational blog posts about family law in Texas to discuss a topic that is near and dear to my heart, and I'm sure many of yours as well.
+That topic would be how to keep your family's saying intact and content during the coronavirus pandemic.
+Even if the virus says not directly impacted you or your family in terms of it getting anyone ill, some aspect of the virus and the pandemic has likely affected your family.
 It could be that someone lost their job due to the economic shutdown.
-It could be that the kids school year is completely up in the air for the spring semester due to the virus.
-There are a number of ways that someone could be impacted by this pandemic even if nobody were to get sick.
+It could be that the kid's school year is entirely up in the air for the spring semester due to the virus.
+There are several ways to be impacted by this pandemic, even if nobody were to get sick.

-The closest thing that I think many of us can compare this pandemic two would be hurricane Harvey and the devastation that our area saw as a result of that storm.
+The closest thing that many of us can compare this pandemic two would be Hurricane Harvey and the devastation our area saw due to that storm.
 If we're talking about impacts, the Law Office of Bryan Fagan certainly was impacted by that event.
-I'm sure like many of you reading this blog post, our office was flooded which necessitated a move to our current location.
-It was extremely difficult to go through the fear over losing the office, the physical difficulties associated with having to make sure client information was kept safe and secure and then physically moving offices in the aftermath of the storm.
-It is surely something that no one in our city once to relive.
+Like many of you reading this blog post, our office was flooded, necessitating moving to our current location.
+It was challenging to fear losing the office, the physical difficulties associated with making certain client information was kept safe and secure, and then physically moving offices in the aftermath of the storm.
+It is undoubtedly something that no one in our city once to relive.

 If we are looking for Silver Linings of this storm, I suppose those Silver Linings would come in the form of lessons that can be learned about how to deal with adversity and how to make lemonade out of lemons.
-Bear in mind that character and resiliency can be developed during difficult times and one can make the argument that it is very difficult to develop those characteristics unless you have to face difficult circumstances.
-If all we face for good times, then our character and ability to battle against the elements would never be tested.
-That may leave our country a little soft around the middle, if you know what I mean.
+Bear in mind that character and resiliency can be developed during difficult times.
+One can argue that it is complicated to create those characteristics unless you have to face difficult circumstances.
+If all we meet for good times, our character and ability to battle against the elements would never be tested.
+That may leave our country a little soft around the middle if you know what I mean.

-That is how I am going to approach the remainder of this pandemic for as long as it lasts.
-Not that you asked for a window into my household, but my family is going to make the best of it as we have been since the beginning.
-Yes, plants change in circumstances develop that my family has little control over, just like yours.
-However, that's not to say that we can't get something out of this pandemic that will be beneficial for us in the long run.
+That is how I will approach the remainder of this pandemic for as long as it lasts.
+Not that you asked for a window into my household, but my family will make the best of it as we have been since the beginning.
+Yes, plants change in the circumstances that my family has little control over, just like yours.
+However, that's not to say that we can't get something out of this pandemic that will benefit us in the long run.
 Like Harvey, this pandemic could prove to be a good thing in some ways for our family and the community that we are all a part of.

 Continue to work on building and maintaining strong relationships

-the most basic thing that you and your family can do, in terms of your behavior, in order to remain intact during this time would be to communicate with one another.
-Of all the challenges that we face as a society I think loneliness in isolation is foremost among them.
-Many news articles have been printed over the past nine months talking about things called deaths due to despair or deaths by despair.
-These are deaths caused, not by the virus or illness related to the virus, but by social distancing taken to the extreme and people feeling like they have no opportunity to build relationships or connect with people during this time.
+the essential thing that you and your family can do, in terms of your behavior, to remain intact during this time would be to communicate with one another.
+Of all the challenges we face as a society, I think loneliness in isolation is foremost among them.
+Many news articles have been printed over the past nine months talking about things called deaths due to despair or deaths by desperation.
+These are deaths caused by the virus or illness related to the virus but by social distancing taken to the extreme and people feeling like they have no opportunity to build relationships or connect with people during this time.

-As a result, people are isolating themselves to an extent where their health deteriorates as a result of not having person to person contact.
+As a result, people isolate themselves to an extent where their health deteriorates due to not having person-to-person contact.
 Our bodies in our minds cannot fully grasp that we're in a pandemic even if we see news headlines and reports on the television about the pandemic on a daily or even hourly basis.
-We may intellectually grasp that we're in a pandemic, but our bodies cannot feel that we are and we will still crave the interpersonal relationships and interactions that we have become accustomed to.
-Certainly, removing those relationships and interactions in favor of extreme and militant social distancing can be quite difficult.
+We may intellectually grasp that we're in a pandemic, but our bodies cannot feel that we are.
+We will still crave the interpersonal relationships and interactions that we have become accustomed to.
+Indeed, removing those relationships and interactions in favor of extreme and militant social distancing can be pretty tricky.

 This situation does not just impact older people are those who live alone.
-Rather, even people who live in households with multiple persons can feel the brunt of these social distancing edicts.
-For instance, if you are interested you can look up statistics on school age children in their feelings and emotions regarding the pandemic.
-You will find that the unfortunate truth is many children have considered harming themselves due to loss of relationships over the pandemic and the closing of schools in the spring and fall semesters this year.
-The mental health of our children, especially teenagers, is directly tied to maintaining strong relationships with their peer groups.
+Instead, even people who live in households with multiple persons can feel the brunt of these socially distancing edicts.
+For instance, if you are interested, you can look up statistics on school-age children's feelings and emotions regarding the pandemic.
+You will find that the unfortunate truth is many children have considered harming themselves due to the loss of relationships over the pandemic and the closing of schools in the spring and fall semesters this year.
+The mental health of our children, especially teenagers, is directly tied to maintaining solid relationships with their peer groups.

-When you suddenly take a very social people, as we are, and remove the ability to interact with one another you have a potential recipe for disaster.
-Rather than put these relationships on the back burners you should do what you can 2 allow these relationships too continue to produce good fruit in your life.
+When you suddenly take a very social people, as we are, and remove the ability to interact with one another, you have a potential recipe for disaster.
+Rather than put these relationships on the back burners, you should do what you can 2 allow these relationships to continue to produce good fruit in your life.
 That may mean being a little bit creative during this time, but it is still possible to maintain relationships right now.
-Small group get togethers, regular phone calls, lunches and dinners outdoors or whatever you feel is appropriate for you and your social group works better than maintaining no contact during this time.
+The small group gets together, regular phone calls, lunches, and dinners outdoors, or whatever you feel is appropriate for you.
+Your social group works better than maintaining no contact during this time.

 Talk with your kids about the pandemic

-there is a fine line between acting as if nothing is going on in relation to the pandemic and then over sharing an burdening your children with news that is negative.
-However, I would recommend that you take the time to talk to your children at an age appropriate level about the ongoing pandemic and what it means for their lives.
+there is a fine line between acting as if nothing is going on concerning the pandemic and sharing and burdening your children with the negative news.
+However, I would recommend that you take the time to talk to your children at an age-appropriate level about the ongoing pandemic and what it means for their lives.
 This means that you do not have to share, necessarily, your long-term projections or concerns about your own life but remember to focus the discussion on your children.
 Remember, children are narcissists.
-This isn't a knock against children, it's just the way kids are.
-They focused almost exclusively on how things impact them and don't really have the ability to think about other people.
-That maturity will come but for now talk to your kids directly about the pandemic and what it may mean for them.
+This isn't a knock against children; it's just the way kids are.
+They focused almost exclusively on how things impact them and couldn't think about other people.
+That maturity will come but for now, talk to your kids directly about the pandemic and what it may mean for them.

-Next, allow your kids to ask questions if they have any and then be patient with your responses.
+Next, allow your kids to ask questions if they have any, and then be patient with your responses.
 Communication is a two-way street.
-You need to be a good communicator of ideas in reassurances but also a good listener.
+It would help if you were a good communicator of ideas in reassurances but also a good listener.
 If your children have questions about the pandemic, then you are in the best position to answer those questions.
-As with anything like this if your children do not obtain solid, trustworthy information from you then they will go to another source ticket that information.
+As with anything like this, if your children do not obtain reliable, trustworthy information from you, then they will go to another source ticket that information.
 Take this responsibility seriously and talk to your kids about their concerns and answer questions as best you can.
 You may find that this is beneficial for you as well.

 Co-parent to the best of your ability

-For those of you reading this blog post who have gone through family law cases previously then you are very familiar with the term co-parent.
-For those of you who are not familiar with this term, co-parenting refers to the relationship that you as a parent have with a former spouse or former partner after a family law case has completed.
-Co-parenting is one of the most difficult circumstances are person can find themselves in due to the need to put your ego aside and put the interest every children before anything else.
+For those reading this blog post who have gone through family law cases previously, you are very familiar with the term co-parent.
+For those of you who are not familiar with this term, co-parenting refers to the relationship that you as a parent have with a former spouse or former partner after a family law case has been completed.
+Co-parenting is one of the most challenging circumstances are people can find themselves due to the need to put their ego aside and put the interest of every child before anything else.
 This may sound reasonable based on how much you love your kids, but in reality, it can be hard when it can feel like an ex-spouse or ex-partner is getting the better of you in certain circumstances.

-If you find yourself in a co-parenting situation would recommend that you work closely with him or her during this time to coordinate your efforts in maintaining family unity.
-Talk with him or her about what your kids are going through, how school is going and what changes are ongoing for activities that your children are involved in.
-Essentially, these are activities that you should be doing with your co-parent on a regular basis anyways and will do a lot of good for your family as we head into 2021 and a hopeful end date of the pandemic.
+If you find yourself in a co-parenting situation would recommend that you work closely with them to coordinate your efforts in maintaining family unity.
+Talk with them about what your kids are going through, how school is going, and what ongoing changes are for activities your children are involved in.
+Essentially, these are activities that you should be doing with your co-parent regularly anyways and will do a lot of good for your family as we head into 2021 and hopeful end date of the pandemic.

-The title to this last section of today's blog post may sound a little cheesy cute but I think it is important.
+The title to this last section of today's blog post may sound a bit cheesy cute, but I think it is essential.
 Being positive does not mean disregarding material facts in ignoring circumstances that can harm your family.
-I think a lot of us have fallen into the trap of believing that if we see the positive and are optimistic about certain circumstances that we're not taking the pandemic seriously.
+I think many of us have fallen into the trap of believing that if we see the positive and are optimistic about particular circumstances, we're not taking the pandemic seriously.
 I think that's foolish and potentially harmful.
-It is important to be aware of our circumstances so that we can keep our family safe, but it is important for our long-term health and development to be positive and seek good where we can find it.
+It is essential to be aware of our affairs to keep our family safe, but our long-term health and development must be positive and seek good where we can find it.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video.
-Thank you for joining us today on our blog and we hope you will spend some time with us tomorrow as we continue to share relevant and important information about the world of Texas family law.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
+Thank you for joining us today on our blog, and we hope you will spend some time with us tomorrow as we continue to share relevant and essential information about the world of Texas family law.